zephyrie/label-doc-update/README.md

         │-- spleen_11.nii.gz
         │   ...
 ```

+If you don't have labels, just place the images/volumes in the dataset folder.

 #### DICOMWeb Support
-If the viewer you're using supports DICOMweb, you can use that instead of a local datastore to server images to MONAI Label.
+If the viewer you're using supports DICOMweb standard, you can use that instead of a local datastore to serve images to MONAI Label.
 When starting the MONAI Label server, we need to specify the URL of the DICOMweb service in the studies argument (and, optionally, the username and password for DICOM servers that require them).
 You can see an example of starting the MONAI Label server with a DICOMweb URL below:

 ```
-monailabel start_server --app apps/radiology --studies http://127.0.0.1:8042/dicom-web --conf models deepedit
+monailabel start_server --app apps/radiology --studies http://127.0.0.1:8042/dicom-web --conf models segmentation
 ```